cc90202/knx-pico/TESTING.md

 # Testing Guide

-This guide explains how to test `knx-rs` with or without physical KNX hardware.
+This guide explains how to test `knx-pico` with or without physical KNX hardware.

 ## Table of Contents